stfc/docker-and-gh-actions-for-ml/docs/2-containerising-it.md

 In fact, containers are really a collection of features of the Linux kernel that enable you to namespace things like filesystems, processes, networks and memory.
 What this means is that a container can have its own processes that run *completely isolated* from the rest of your system, and this separation is enforced at the kernel level.

 There's no way that another container or process outside of the container runtime can access anything inside your image because the kernel enforces the isolation.
-This is a really simple concept (the specifics of the implementation are not so simple) but the power and versability that you can get out of this simple idea are pretty extraordinary!
+This is a really simple concept (the specifics of the implementation are not so simple) but the power and versatility that you can get out of this simple idea are pretty extraordinary!

 As all the running containers on your machine share the same kernel, there's much less runtime overhead for containers vs. virtual machines and the container images themselves can be just a few kilobytes instead of gigabytes.
 (As a rule of thumb, there's not generally any significant CPU overhead for running inside a container, but there is some overhead associated with the network stack.
 You can read some numbers for container performance characterisation [here](https://www.nginx.com/blog/comparing-nginx-performance-bare-metal-and-virtual-environments/){target="_blank" rel="noopener noreferrer"}.)